weimeilin79/rpg-rag/instructions/module-one/01-setup_env.md

 ## Sign up for Redpanda Serverless Cluster

 ### Sign up and Create a Cluster
-- Redpanda supports Dedicated Cloud, with clusters operating within the Redpanda Cloud environment, as well as Bring Your Own Cloud (BYOC), which allows clusters to run in your private cloud.
+Redpanda supports Dedicated Cloud, with clusters operating within the Redpanda Cloud environment, as well as Bring Your Own Cloud (BYOC), which allows clusters to run in your private cloud.
 Redpanda offers developers a third option known as "serverless," providing seamless and immediate access to streaming capabilities.

 - For our workshop, we will be using the serverless platform.
 To start using Redpanda Serverless, [sign up](https://cloud.redpanda.com/sign-up/) for a free trial.
 Each trial supports five Serverless clusters.

 - Click on the default namespace and enter the welcome cluster
 ![Serverless Overview](../images/rp-overview.png)

-NOTE: You have the ability to create multiple clusters under the namespace, it's great for projects that don’t need a dedicated cluster all the time, spiky workloads and needed separate virtual cluster for topic management.
+Note: You have the ability to create multiple clusters under the namespace.
+It's great for projects that don’t need a dedicated cluster all the time, have spiky workloads, or need separate virtual clusters for topic management.

 ### Get Redpanda bootstrap URL
 - In Overview, under How to connect, click on the `Kafka API`, you'll find the **Bootstrap server URL**, make sure you save it somewhere for later.